juji-io/datalevin/doc/query.md

 ## Benchmarks

 Right now, only an existing benchmark developed in Datascript is performed.
 The speedup compared with Datascript engine is substantial.
 The details can be found [here](https://github.com/juji-io/datalevin/tree/master/datascript-bench).
-Queries in this benchmarks are fairly simple, so we plan to port the join order benchmark (JOB) [5] from SQL in order to properly exercise the query optimizer.
+Queries in this benchmarks are fairly simple, so we are porting the join order benchmark (JOB) [5] from SQL in order to properly exercise the query optimizer.

 ## Remark